 Incoming freshmen and transfer students interested in a Bachelor of Fine Arts (BFA) degree or art scholarships must undergo a portfolio review.
 This includes presenting 10 to 15 examples of your work.

-We will host an event on Saturday, October 24 for high school seniors and transfer students where you can learn more about our different program areas, meet our faculty, and tour our facilities.
+We will host a virtual event on Saturday, February 6 for high school seniors and transfer students where you can learn more about our different program areas and speak to our faculty.
 Learn more.